 Until recently, the iPhone 13 ranked as the best cheap iPhone on the market, but since Apple discontinued that device following the launch of the iPhone 16 series in September 2024, the still-capable iPhone SE (2022) is now the most affordable device that's available to buy from the smartphone giant directly.

-Despite its age, the iPhone SE (2022) is also relatively future-proof; it's compatible with iOS 18, and Apple will continue to support it with software and security updates for at least three more years.
+Despite its age, the iPhone SE (2022) is also relatively future-proof; it's compatible with iOS 18, and Apple will continue to support it with software and security updates for at least two more years.

 Read our full iPhone SE (2022) review